+Our Board has the flexibility to determine whether the roles of Chairman and principal executive officer should be separated or combined.
+The Board makes this decision based on its evaluation of the circumstances and the Company's specific needs from time to time.
 Our Board has chosen to separate the roles of Chairman of the Board and Chief Executive Officer.
-The Board believes that this is the optimal leadership structure at this time as it recognizes both Mr. James L. Dolan's leadership position on the Board while the Company is also able to benefit from the experience of its Interim Chief Executive Officer (the "Interim CEO"), Mr. Matthew C. Blank, with responsibility for day-to-day management of the Company.
+The Board believes that this is the optimal leadership structure at this time as it recognizes both Mr. James L. Dolan's leadership position on the Board while the Company is also able to benefit from the experience of its Chief Executive Officer (the "CEO"), Ms. Kristin Dolan, with responsibility for day-to-day management of the Company.